ourconomy/kartevonmorgen/README.md

+### Update: Starting from April 2018, this is no longer the latest repository.
+Please go to [https://github.com/ourconomy/ourconomy](https://github.com/ourconomy/ourconomy) for the current development.

 # The products and services version of Karte von morgen

 This custom version of [Karte von morgen](https://github.com/flosse/kartevonmorgen) brings products and services to your sustainable world.